-Different schools and colleges will have varying requirements for admission.
+Different schools, colleges, and universities will have varying requirements for admission.
 However, below are the common ones:

 - Undergraduate Transcripts.
 Schools usually require applicants to submit a copy of their transcripts from all colleges and universities attended.
 There are schools that ask for official transcripts while others only require unofficial ones.

 - Undergraduate GPA.
 Most online schools require students to have at least a 3.0 Grade Point Average.
 However, there are schools that require a higher GPA while others do not specify a minimum GPA for admission.